-Your children are your priority
+Your children are your priority.

 And we know that.
 Separating from your child's other parent is hard under the best of circumstances.
 It is difficult for everyone, and our goal is to get you through this without causing additional damage to your relationship with your children or your co-parent.
-You will be parenting together for many years, if it is possible to maintain civility that is best for everyone.
+You will be parenting together for many years-- if it is possible to maintain civility, then that is best for everyone.
 Of course, this is not always possible and there are cases where it becomes necessary, for the sake of the children's safety, to do otherwise.
 But in most cases, whether the parents can see it at the time or not, they can move forward with a new framework to keep the children's best interests at the forefront.

 Establishing Parenting Plans